Lyall/IshinFix/README.md

 ## Features
 - Removes pillarboxing/letterboxing in gameplay and cutscenes.
+- Disable FPS cap.
+This removes the 30fps cap in cutscenes.

 ## Installation
 - Grab the latest release of IshinFix from [here.](https://github.com/Lyall/IshinFix/releases)